 And more importantly, our expectations were managed that it might take several years to grow into the role we felt we could do right away.
 Several years!

 I don’t know why we didn’t rebel back then.
 We put up with it.
 We waited.
 And because we did it back then, we can easily fall into the trap that people should put up with it now.
 But it was insane then and it’s still insane now.

 - No one wants to wait for a yearly review to get feedback.

-- No one wants to wait for a yearly review to talk about their current and future role.
+- Nobody wants to wait for a yearly review to talk about their current and future role.

 - No one wants to wait for a yearly review to talk about their salary.

 - And no one wants to wait for a few years to get recognized for their meaningful work